 Failure to abide by these policies will have consequences that may range from warnings to suspension of email and other computing privileges to dismissal or termination of employment.
-Conduct that violates College and University policies may also violate federal, state or local law and subject individuals to civil or criminal liability.
-See Complaints and Discipline regarding IT Policies Complaints about and Discipline for Violation of IT Policies.
+Conduct that violates College and University policies may also violate federal, state, or local law and subject individuals to civil or criminal liability.
+Violations of Teachers College IT policies, including copyright policies, are also violations of the Student Conduct Code.
+Individuals who believe that there has been a violation may contact The Office of the CIO or the Vice Provost for Student Affairs.